 What does all this mean to you?
 That's simple; there has never been a better time to be looking for work in the cruise line industry.
 Whether you are looking to work on a cruise ship for a short-term job change or a long-term career, the cruise industry has a place for you.

 The average ratio between crew to guests is about one to two, meaning it takes about 1,000 crew members to man a cruise ship that carries 2,000 guests.
 In addition, even without the pandemic, turnover on the cruise ships is generally pretty high, so cruise lines need to fill an awful lot of positions every year and thus they are ALWAYS HIRING!

 Turnover is high because people get promoted, change ships, change cruise line companies, go on vacation, return to school, or just take their savings and settle down back on land.
 The average initial contract generally ranges from three to nine months.
-With all of your living expenses, medical insurance covered by the cruise line, a high percentage of your earnings can be banked, thus giving you a nice little nest egg after each contract.
+With all of your living expense and medical insurance covered by the cruise line, a high percentage of your earnings can be banked, thus giving you a nice little nest egg after each contract.

 Cruise line employees also usually get excellent perks and benefits.
 These benefits often include: